rohanmittal1366/discord-clone-new/README.md

 # Getting Started with Create React App

-Click on this [https://discord-clone-7b451.web.app](https://discord-clone-7b451.web.app) to open discord server
+Click on this [Link](https://discord-clone-7b451.web.app) to open discord react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).